Photo courtesy of the Lake Conestee Dam Restoration Project.

 In June 2023, the General Assembly approved $36 million to replace the Conestee Dam.
 Another $8-9 million has been dedicated to the project from stakeholder groups.

-With detailed work plans reviewed and the proper permitting issued by DHEC and the U.S. Army Corps Engineers, the Lake Conestee Dam Restoration Project is celebrating the start of its construction phase with a ground-breaking event on Feb.
+The Lake Conestee Dam Restoration Project (LCDRP) was created by Dr. Kelly D.H.
+Lowry to oversee construction of the new dam.
+After detailed work plans were reviewed and the proper permitting was issued by the former DHEC and the U.S. Army Corps Engineers, the Lake Conestee Dam Restoration Project celebrated the start of its construction phase with a ground-breaking event on Feb.
 28, 2025.
-The Lake Conestee Dam Restoration Project webpage is continuing to keep the public updated on the latest activities toward replacing the dam.

 Documents